 One of the great things about moving is the chance to start over in a new place, and by using floor plans, you can create a unique space that works well for you.

 With the help of some great online tools, creating that perfect new space is even easier.
-As I've mentioned in previous articles, we're in the process of planning our next move.
-And since we already know what the layout of our new home will be, I'm starting to plan where everything will fit.
+As we've mentioned in previous articles, we're in the process of planning our next move.
+And since we already know what the layout of our new home will be, we're starting to plan where everything will fit.

 05 of 11